4d/docs/website/translated_docs/es/ViewPro/method-list.md

 The *column* parameter defines the column of the cell range's position.
 Pass the column index in this parameter.

 The *row* parameter defines the row of the cell range's position.
-Pass the row index in this parameter.
+Pase el índice de la línea en este parámetro.

 In the optional *sheet* parameter, you can indicate the index of the sheet where the range will be defined.
-If omitted or if you pass `vk current sheet`, the current spreadsheet is used by default.
+Si se omite o si se pasa `vk current sheet`, se utiliza la hoja de cálculo actual por defecto.

 > la indexación comienza en 0.